pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324xG_EVAL/Examples/TIM/TIM_OnePulse/readme.txt

 @par Example Description

-  This example shows how to use the TIM peripheral to generate a One pulse Mode after a Rising edge of an external signal is received in Timer Input pin.
+  This example shows how to use the TIM peripheral to generate a single pulse when a rising edge of an external signal is received on the timer Input pin.

   TIM2CLK = SystemCoreClock/2, we want to get TIM2 counter clock at 42 MHz:
              - Prescaler = (TIM2CLK / TIM2 counter clock) - 1